Onyx-Protocol/Onyx/docs/protocol/specifications/blockchain.md

 --------------------|----------------------|----------------
 Destination         | ValueDestination1    | The Destination ("forward pointer") for the value contained in this spend.
 This can point directly to an Output entry, or to a Mux, which points to Output entries via its own Destinations.
 Arguments           | List<String>         | Arguments for the control program contained in the SpentOutput.
+AnchoredEntry       | Pointer                      | Optional pointer to a single entry of any type, which uniquely identifies that entry as one that can use this one as an `Anchor`.

 #### Spend Validation